johnstaveley/SecurityEssentials/Developer README.md

 	+ OWASP Dependency checker
 	+ White source bolt.
 This needs activation to run.
 See video here: https://bolt.whitesourcesoftware.com/whitesource-bolt-azure-devops#activate (You don't need to select to receive emails)
 	+ Secure DevOps Kit (AzSK) CICD Extensions for Azure tasks which have to be added to Azure Devops from the marketplace
 * Set up service connection in Azure Devops -> Project Settings -> Service Connections -> Add new Azure Resource Manager service connection.
+This is to allow control of the Resource Group in Azure by Azure Devops
 * In Azure
 	+ Manage Service Principal -> View API Permissions -> Add Permission -> Azure Key Vault.
 Grant Admin Consent for Default Directory
 * Run the deployment once, this will fail but create the key vault.